21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lnd_btcpay.md

 ---
 description: >-
-  This part of the guide will show you how to setup your LND node on a BTCPayServer setup connected to your LightningATM.
+  This part of the guide will show you, how to connect your LND node on a BTCPayServer setup to your LightningATM.
 ---

 {% hint style="info" %}